Skip to main content

 In partnership withGSK logo

-Are you nearing (or over) 50?
+Are you nearing (or over) age 50?
 If so, chances are you’ve heard about the shingles vaccine.
 You might be trying to decide if it’s worth getting—and wondering how long protection from the shot lasts.
-Understanding more about the vaccine’s effectiveness, and its benefits, can help you make an informed decision about your health, in partnership with your health care provider.
+Understanding more about the vaccine’s effectiveness and its benefits can help you make an informed decision about your health in partnership with your health care provider.

 What is shingles?

-The risk of shingles increases with age, especially after 50.
-Beyond causing an uncomfortable skin rash, shingles can lead to complications such as postherpetic neuralgia (PHN).
-PHN is a condition characterized by severe nerve pain that lasts even after the rash has fully healed.
+Is shingles dangerous?
+Beyond causing an uncomfortable skin rash, this illness can lead to complications such as postherpetic neuralgia (PHN).
+PHN is a condition characterized by severe nerve pain that lasts even after the shingles rash has fully healed.
 Shingles in the eye can cause burning pain, redness, and sensitivity to light.
-In some cases it can lead to vision impairment, including blindness, if left untreated.
+In some cases, it can lead to vision impairment, including blindness, if left untreated.

 Shingrix—the only U.S. vaccine that protects against shingles

-What’s the silver lining to all this shingles talk?
-There is a vaccine available to help prevent this condition and decrease the severity of symptoms if you do get it.
+Now that we’ve covered the basics, you might be wondering: Is there a shingles vaccine?
+Yes, there is a vaccine available to help prevent shingles and decrease the severity of symptoms if you do get it.
 The only shingles vaccine used today is Shingrix, approved in 2017 by the U.S. Food and Drug Administration (FDA).
 It works by boosting your body’s natural immunity, reducing the chances of the varicella-zoster virus reactivating and causing the shingles rash.

-Shingrix is considered a significant improvement over the older Zostavax vaccine, which is no longer available in the U.S. (Note: If you received a shingles vaccination before 2020, you received Zostavax).
+In terms of effectiveness, Shingrix is considered a significant improvement over the older Zostavax vaccine.
+Zostavax is no longer available in the U.S. after being discontinued in 2020.

 For healthy adults age 50+, the Centers for Disease Control and Prevention (CDC) recommends two doses of Shingrix separated by two to six months.